 History and Purpose: Founded by a 1953 Act of Parliament, and named in honor of US Secretary of State George C. Marshall, the Marshall Scholarships commemorate the humane ideals of the Marshall Plan and express the continuing gratitude of the British people to their American counterparts for economic assistance following World War II.
 Marshall Scholarships are mainly funded by the Foreign and Commonwealth Office and are overseen by the Marshall Commission.
 The Secretariat is provided by the Association of Commonwealth Universities.
 In the US the selection process is managed by the regional Consulates General in Atlanta, Boston, Chicago, Houston, Los Angeles, New York and San Francisco, and in Washington DC by the British Embassy.
 By providing these scholarships, the Marshall Commission intends to develop future U.S. leaders with a lasting understanding of British society, who will strengthen the enduring relationship between the British and American peoples, their governments, and their institutions.
 Through their direct engagement with Britain through its best academic programs, Scholars will enhance their intellectual and personal growth, contributing to their ultimate success

 For candidates in bioscience, medicine and related disciplines, there is a special category of awards funded jointly by the Marshall Commission and the National Institutes of Health, Bethesda, MD, called the NIH Marshall Scholarships.
 To be eligible, applicants must first be selected as Marshall Scholars, applying in the usual way.
 Any Marshall Scholar who is selected for research in a bio-medical/Science field can be put forward to the NIH for consideration.
-Up to 50 Marshall awards are offered each year.

 Funding details: the award covers university fees, cost of living expenses, annual book grant, thesis grant, research and daily travel grants, fares to and from the United States and, where applicable, a contribution towards the support of a dependent spouse